Winston Churchill facts: 9 things you might not know about the WW2 prime minister

 In the half century since he died, there can be no contemporary British figure whose story has been so scrutinized as Churchill’s.
 Of course he has his critics, and sometimes with good reason.
 He could be stubborn and impetuous, driven by ego, and sometimes unsympathetic to the plight of others (especially if they were not British, English-speaking or from a ‘Christian civilization’).

 The morality of a few of his actions – such as giving permission for the blanket bombing of German cities – continues to divide opinion sharply.
 But few credibly argue that he was anything other than a giant figure of his age and one who, for all his faults, delivered what the British nation needed at its most acute time of crisis.
-How to Think Like Churchill looks at the personality traits, ideas, beliefs and some of the other key influences that informed his actions at the various stages of his life, and helped define his worldview.
+My book How to Think Like Churchill looks at the personality traits, ideas, beliefs and some of the other key influences that informed his actions at the various stages of his life, and helped define his worldview.
 There emerges a figure who is nothing if not complex, combining extraordinary strengths and attributes with humbling weaknesses.
 For a man who had so many distinct phases to his life, it is hard to pin down exactly who the real Churchill was.

 His childhood did little to suggest his future greatness

-Winston’s childhood did little to suggest he would come anywhere near to matching the achievements of his illustrious predecessors, such as the Duke of Marlborough.
+Churchill’s childhood did little to suggest he would come anywhere near to matching the achievements of his illustrious predecessors, such as the Duke of Marlborough.
 He was prone to ill health, had various speech impediments (including a lisp and a stammer), and had an academic record that could at best be described as patchy.
 A letter from the assistant master at Harrow sent to Churchill’s mother, Lady Randolph, in July 1888, for instance, detailed several of his faults, including forgetfulness, carelessness and a lack of punctuality.

 He began his schooling at St George’s in Ascot aged eight, and his various physical frailties made him an obvious target for bullies.
 It was, perhaps, this experience that made him so determined to stand up to apparently mighty foes in later life.